top of page

 The Public enterprise Parking lots of the Municipality of Centar is another enterprise within the City of Skopje.

 Parking in the Zone 0 costs 100 denars/h, in the Zone 1 - 70 denars/h , and in the Zone 2 - 60 denars/h.
 Information boards in Macedonian, and English have been placed on the parking lots.
-Parking can be paid for via SMS or through their app (PlayStore/AppStore).
+Parking can be paid for via SMS or online, without logging in or using an app, simply by scanning a QR code that leads to the payment website.

 Traffic jams